dmboucher/xamarin-notes-mvvm/README.md

 These views are accessable by swiping left and right.
 There is one screen/view for each record in the selected table.
 The formatting is only rudimentary at this point, but the main idea here was to experiment with the `CarouselPage` views, rather than spending a bunch of time making everything beautiful.

 ![dct_08](misc/screenshots/dct_08.png)

+## Moving Forward
+This repo remains a work-in-progress.
+I'm not looking for contributors as the app is really not useful.
+However, if looking at the code can help you...
+Great!
+If you are laughing at the ridiculous mistakes that I'm sure I've made in my code, I would welcome your thoughts and suggestions for improvements.
+That will help me learn, so thanks in advance for that!